-This hydrophone is designed to provide maximum sensitivity in a small size while also providing a linear response in the frequency range from 1Hz to 100kHz ( $\pm 2$ dB).
-The standard quality control allows for a +/- 3dB deviation of nominal sensitivity.
-It is thus well-suited for absolute underwater sound level measurements in marine and industrial environments.
-It can also be used as an omnidirectional reference projector.
+This hydrophone uses a unique high-sensitivity, dual-sensor, mechanically balanced transducer assembly that offers exceptional signal-to-noise performance in the human auditory range.
 It is very durable and can interface directly with a charge amplifier or high-input-impedance voltage amplifier.
-It has a smaller size and much lower specific gravity than the HDP-H1A hydrophone and thus can be inserted into pipes and other tight spaces.
+It has a smaller size and much lower specific gravity than the HDP-H1A hydrophone and thus can be inserted into pipes and other tight spaces, making it excellent for leak finding.
 Its low mass and full polyurethane rubber encapsulant make it highly resistant to damage caused by impact.